Palak1669/linkedin-skill-assessments-quizzes/after-effects/after-effects-quiz.md

 #### Q1.
 What type of light never casts a shadow in a 3D scene?

 - [ ] Parallel
-- [ ] Ambient
+- [yes] Ambient
 - [ ] Point
 - [ ] Spot

 #### Q2.
 Where do you change the shutter angle for the motion blur in a composition?

 - [ ] on the Basic tab of the Composition Settings dialog box
-- [ ] on the Advanced tab of the Composition Settings dialog box
+- [yes] on the Advanced tab of the Composition Settings dialog box
 - [ ] on the 3D Renderer tab of the Composition Settings dialog box
 - [ ] in the File > Project Settings dialog box